© Kit Scates Barnhart

 Nolanea are small and slender (colybioid or mycenoid), smooth, lubricious capped species with grey or brown tones without clamps in the cap cuticle.
 They are very difficult to differentiate from each other without a scope.
 Entoloma are larger (tricholomatoid) and have clamps in the cap cuticle.
 One species may be omphalinoid, easily confused with Paraeccilia and the omphalinoid Entoloma politum group.
 The other genera on this page are more colourful or not smooth and lubricious.

-Species mentioned: Nolanea abbreviatipes, conica, bicoloripes, infula, californica, cetrata, clandestina, cuspidifera, edulis, farinogusta, fructifragrans, fusciceps, fusco-ortonii, hebes, tenella, leptopus, hirtipes, holoconiota, incanosquamulosa, latifolia, minutostriata, obscurata, occidentalis, seattlense, washingtonense, papillatoides, pseudopapillata, proxima, proxima forma inodorata, pseudostrictior, pseudostrictia, pusillipapillata, sericea, staurospora f. discoloripes, conferenda, staurospora var. incrustata, staurospora var. farinacea, strictior, subcapitata, solstitialis, subsolstitialis, substrictior, subviolaceoverna, terrea, pygmaeopapillata, undatomarginata, undulata, verna var. isodiametrica.
+Species mentioned: Nolanea abbreviatipes, conica, bicoloripes, infula, californica, cetrata, clandestina, cuspidifera, edulis, farinogusta, fructifragrans, fusciceps, fusco-ortonii, hebes, tenella, leptopus, hirtipes, holoconiota, incanosquamulosa, latifolia, minutostriata, obscurata, occidentalis, seattlense, washingtonense, papillatoides, pseudopapillata, proxima, proxima forma inodorata, pseudostrictior, pseudostrictia, pusillipapillata, sericea, staurospora f. discoloripes, conferenda, staurospora var. incrustata, staurospora var. farinacea, strictior, subcapitata, solstitialis, subsolstitialis, substrictior, subviolaceoverna, verna, terrea, pygmaeopapillata, undatomarginata, undulata, verna var. isodiametrica.
 Entoloma cornicolor, leptotus, ortonii, propinquum, rhodocyclix, psammophilohebes, vindobonense.
 Pouzarella fernandae.

 Leptonia - click to expand